 Sabre had been a longtime SAP HCM on-premise customer.
-However, by the time 2016 rolled around the leading technology provider for hotels and airlines saw the trend of SAP’s investment in SAP SuccessFactors Employee Central.
+However, the leading technology provider for hotels and airlines saw the trend of SAP’s investment in SAP SuccessFactors Employee Central.
 Sabre had already opted to move to SAP S/4HANA and decided to make a change on the HCM side as well.

-The company tapped Aasonn—now part of Rizing HCM—to help implement Employee Central, along with Recruiting Management, Recruiting Marketing, and Onboarding for its almost 10,000 employees.
+The company tapped Rizing to help implement Employee Central, along with Recruiting Management, Recruiting Marketing, and Onboarding for its almost 10,000 employees.

-“We wanted to move to one integrated platform—it was important for us to integrate Finance, Employee Central, Recruiting and Onboarding,” says Jennifer Korba, Principal HRIS Analyst at Sabre, who spoke on the recent Rizing HCM webcast, “Lessons Learned and Technical Insights from Sabre’s SAP SuccessFactors Implementation.”
+“We wanted to move to one integrated platform—it was important for us to integrate Finance, Employee Central, Recruiting and Onboarding,” says Jennifer Korba, Principal HRIS Analyst at Sabre.

-Here are four tips from Sabre’s SuccessFactors implementation, which went live in May of 2017:
+Here are four tips from Sabre’s SuccessFactors implementation:

 When purchasing SAP SuccessFactors, Employee Central comes standard with three instances, while Recruiting and Onboarding come with two instances.
 Korba says it is important to manage those instances because it greatly benefits the integration of modules if you can do cross module configuration and testing—this won’t work if your Employee Central instance in one step ahead.

 Make a plan ahead of time for how you will use the instances provided for development, testing, and deployment.
 Engage your consultants early and often to determine whether or not it makes sense to purchase more instances from SuccessFactors.